Quantalab/Xf-NPlants-2018/README.md

  - 90% of the data collected over two years (2016 and 2017) for each disease severity class selected at random, and the testing or validation sample (TS), with the remaining 10% for testing  the model.

  - All analyses were done in [R](https://cran.r-project.org/).
 Prior to running the scripts you may need to install the appropriate packages, all available on the CRAN repository.
 On each codes, the procedure to install packages is indicated.
- <br>To install, open R session and execute the following line of code:
+To install the needed packages, open an R session and execute the following line of code:

 ```
 if (!require("fmsb")) { install.packages("fmsb"); require("fmsb") }  ### VIF analysis